Skip to main content

 Morning & Transitions

-• Inability to shift from one activity to the next
+• Gets completely stuck trying to switch from one activity to the next

 Bedtime & Sleep

-• Difficulty falling asleep alone or fear of the dark
+• Can’t fall asleep alone or is terrified of the dark

 Eating & Hygiene

-• Avoidance of handwashing or other hygiene steps
+• Avoids handwashing or skips other basic hygiene steps whenever possible

-Remember: These signs don’t mean your child is manipulating you.
-Routine resistance is often rooted in sensory processing differences, anxiety, or developmental needs.
-Many children respond remarkably well to consistent structure and the right kind of support.
+Remember: Every family’s rhythm is different.
+Your kid isn’t doing this to mess with you.
+Routine resistance usually comes from sensory differences, anxiety, or developmental needs they can’t yet articulate.
+The good news?
+Most kids respond really well to consistent structure and the right kind of support.

 Research-Backed